k-capehart/blog/content/posts/github-actions/index.md

 ![New release in GitHub, titled 0.0.1](../../../assets/img/second_post/new_release.png)

-The release workflow is now running, and can be viewed under the "Actions" tab.
+The release workflow is now running, and can be monitored under the "Actions" tab.

 ![Actions tab in GitHub with a running workflow titled 0.0.1](../../../assets/img/second_post/actions_tab.png)

-Once complete, the Apex class will now be in your Salesforce org.
+Once complete, the Apex class will have deployed to your Salesforce org.

-### Setup branch protections
+### 6. Setup branch protections
 The workflows will now be available in your repository and will run whenever a pull request or release is created.
 However, validations work best when they are enforced.
 GitHub repositories can be setup with branch protections to ensure workflows pass before a pull request is merged.

 In your GitHub repository, go to "Settings" then "Branches".